Pelvic Floor Therapy

 Our certified therapist can help diagnose and develop a treatment plan for those with pelvic floor dysfunction.

-Working with your physician, our certified therapist can help diagnose and develop a treatment plan for those with pelvic floor dysfunction (PFD).
+Working with your provider, our certified therapist can help diagnose and develop a treatment plan for those with pelvic floor dysfunction (PFD).

 PFD is usually related to the presence of too much tension (or high-tone) or the opposite - a too-relaxed state (or low-tone) that contributes to incontinence.
 However, sometimes patients with PFD can have a combination of muscles that are too tense and too relaxed.